 A 200-square metre indoor play area for children at the Royal Cliff Hotel, Funtasea provides a great edutainment experience.
 Here, kids can join a range of creative classes such as cooking, origami, balloon modelling and pottery, or engage in a variety of fun arts and crafts.
 Funtasea also features an intricate maze and toys, as well as baby-sitting services so parents can lie by the beach and get a couple hours of down time!

 This central Pattaya mall offers a number of family-friendly attractions new to the area.
 It features Harbor Land, a 2,500+ square meter indoor playground with a huge ocean-themed climbing frame, over 20 slides, and various obstacle courses and play features.
-In addition, there are rope courses; a Kidzoona Molly Fantasy playground; an ice skating rink and snow park (to open in October 2016); rock climbing; zip lines; and the first Asian branch of JumpXL, the international Dutch trampoline park (opening on 12 April 2016).
+In addition, there are rope courses; a Kidzoona Molly Fantasy playground; an ice skating rink; rock climbing; zip lines; and the first Asian branch of JumpXL, the international Dutch trampoline park.

-The latest (and largest) addition to the water park offerings in Thailand, Ramayana features over 184,000 square metres, spanning seven zones with various designs, rides and attractions: Whizzard, Aqualoop, Bumerango, Colorado Drop, GAT/CRT-140, Dual Waves Pool, Lazy River, Duelling MasterBlaster, and The Vortex.
+The largest among the water park offerings in Thailand, Ramayana features over 184,000 square metres, spanning seven zones with various designs, rides and attractions: Whizzard, Aqualoop, Bumerango, Colorado Drop, GAT/CRT-140, Dual Waves Pool, Lazy River, Duelling MasterBlaster, and The Vortex.
 There are also several swimming pools, including one with a swim up bar for adults and a 70-metre long track pool for water aerobics, volleyball and basketball.